Public-Health-Scotland/National-Stats-Template/README.md

 When you are changing the RMarkdown template to make the Publication Report that you want to create, you will inevitably have to change many parts of the template.
 For instance, you’ll have to change the wording, titles, plots, tables, images, as well as many other parts of the report.
 The following two preparation steps are just a reminder to check or modify these things that might easily be overlooked, namely the location of the ‘Rate this Publication’ link and the possible commenting out of the “Early Access for Management Information” and “Early Access for Quality Assurance” sections.

 *  Open the ISD-NATIONAL-STATS-REPORT.Rmd file in RStudio.
-	* Determine if notice of “Early Access for Management Information” and “Early Access for Quality Assurance” are needed within your publication report.
+	* **Determine if notice of “Early Access for Management Information” and “Early Access for Quality Assurance” are needed within your publication report.**
-		* In ISD-NATIONAL-STATS-REPORT.Rmd, within Appendix 3 – Early Access Details, not every publication will have the information for “Early Access for Management Information” and “Early Access for Quality Assurance”.
+		* In ISD-NATIONAL-STATS-REPORT.Rmd, within **Appendix 3 – Early Access Details**, not every publication will have the information for “Early Access for Management Information” and “Early Access for Quality Assurance”.
 So each team should judge for each publication if these sections are needed.
 If they are not, please comment them out (using Ctrl+Shift+C) within the RMarkdown script so that the text will not show in the final MS Word output.

 ```
 **Early Access for Management Information**